abril-AL/Flare-Up/Blog.md

 After our crit presentations, they appreciated the emotional insight in the problem, specially users' disappointment in themselves and the need for community-driven accountability.
 Maria’s persona stood out as compelling, unique, and realistic, especially for highlighting social isolation.
 The wager and flare features were praised for promoting motivation and connection, with a suggestion to expand flares as a tool for newcomers to connect around shared classes.

-Later, they also recommended being intentional with feature scope—focusing on either flares or wagers as the primary gamification mechanic to avoid overwhelming users.
+Later, the instructors also recommended being intentional with feature scope—focusing on either flares or wagers as the primary gamification mechanic to avoid overwhelming users.
 Then they suggested structuring the development timeline around individual features rather than separating backend and frontend phases to prioritize core interactions early.

+Working with this feedback, we decided to keep both the main features of flares and group wagers and add additional smaller features as we went.
+We figured that they worked best hand in hand because one offered an online motivating feature as well as a feature that helped users get offline.
+Both also offered a source of accountability stemming from other, but near and far.
+That is, flares could be sent to people to body double in person or from afar.
+Also because of the positive feedback, we decided to keep them, since people were most interested in them actually existing.

 ### System design and implementation
 #### Paper Prototype